Alterations of gene expression/activity.

 A lithic technology cultural period in the Middle Stone Age in Africa named after the Howieson’s Poort Shelter archeological site near Grahamstown, South Africa.
 Dates range from ~65.8 kya to 59.5 kya.
 Examples include composite weapons hafted with ochre and gum compound glue and microlith blades, bone arrows, and needles.

-Segments of the human genome that are conserved throughout vertebrate evolution but are strikingly different in humans.
-They are named according to their degree of difference between humans and chimpanzees (HAR1 showing the largest degree of human-chimpanzee differences).
+A set of 49 segments of the human genome that are conserved throughout vertebrate evolution but are strikingly different in humans.
+They are named according to their degree of difference between humans and chimpanzees.
+Some of these highly mutated areas may contribute to human-specific traits while others may represent “loss of function” mutations, possibly due to the action of biased gene conversion rather than adaptive evolution.

 A human living in a society in which most or all food is obtained by foraging (collecting wild plants and pursuing wild animals), in contrast to agricultural societies, which rely mainly on domesticated species.